Yolanda Q. Lopez, 74, of Bryan, went to be with her Lord and Savior on Saturday, October 5, 2019 surrounded by her family.

 Yolanda will always be remembered for her faith in the Lord, her strength in her beliefs and her dedication to her family.
 We will miss her dearly and long for the day when we will be able to see her again face to face but until then, we know she is dancing her "happy dance" in Heaven with Jesus, the love of her life

-To send flowers to Yolanda's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Yolanda (Quintana) Lopez, please visit our floral store.

 P.O.
 Box 6373, Bryan TX 77805